 PhD: Complementary strategies for the sustainable management of an invasive pest in Africa

-I completed my BSc in Biology at Royal Holloway University of London, where I predominantly focused on applied entomology.
-During my undergraduate dissertation, I produced a literature review titled ‘How insects use intracellular symbionts to overcome plant defences and some of the restrictions’.
-My undergraduate research project was titled ‘Can Mycorrhizae influence the infectivity of an entompathogen to Otiorhynchus sulcatus’.
-Following that, I undertook an MSc in Entomology at Harper Adams University, where my Master’s thesis focused on biological control of scale insects, which I presented at the International Congress of Entomology 2016.
+I completed my undergraduate degree in Biology at Royal Holloway University of London, where I predominantly focused on applied entomology.
+During my undergraduate dissertation, I produced a literature review titled ‘How insects use intracellular symbionts to overcome plant defenses and some of the restrictions.’
+My undergraduate research project was titled ‘Can Mycorrhizae influence the infectivity of an entompathogen to Otiorhynchus sulcatus.’
+Following that, I undertook a Master’s degree in Entomology at Harper Adams University.
+Master’s thesis focused on biological control of scale insects, which I presented at the International Congress of Entomology 2016.

-My lifelong passion for insects has inspired me to take part in various work experience over the years.
+My lifelong passion for insects has inspired me to take part in various work experiences over the years.
 This led me to my first job as a Research Assistant at The Pirbright Institute.
-For two and a half years my team and I researched the Lepidoptera Diamond Back Moth (Plutella xylostella).
+For two and a half years, my team and I researched the Lepidoptera Diamond Back Moth.